mmmorris1975/aws-runas/README.md

 Since it's written in Go, there is no runtime dependency on external libraries, or language runtimes, just download the compiled executable and "go".

 ## Installing

 Pre-compiled binaries for various platforms can be downloaded [here](https://github.com/mmmorris1975/aws-runas/releases/latest)

 ## Usage
-    usage: aws-runas [<flags>] [<profile>] [<cmd>...]
+    usage: aws-runas [<flags>] <command> [<args> ...]

     Create an environment for interacting with the AWS API using an assumed role

     Flags:
       -h, --help                     Show context-sensitive help (also try --help-long and --help-man).
-      -d, --duration=DURATION  duration of the retrieved session token -a, --role-duration=ROLE-DURATION
-                               duration of the assume role credentials
+          --ec2                      Run a mock EC2 metadata service to provide role credentials -v, --verbose                  Print verbose/debug messages
+      -E, --env                      Pass credentials to program as environment variables -e, --expiration               Show credential expiration time
-      -l, --list-roles         list role ARNs you are able to assume -m, --list-mfa           list the ARN of the MFA device associated with your account -e, --expiration         Show token expiration time
-      -c, --make-conf          Build an AWS extended switch-role plugin configuration for all available roles -s, --session            print eval()-able session token info, or run command using session token credentials -r, --refresh            force a refresh of the cached credentials -v, --verbose            print verbose/debug messages
+      -u, --update                   Check for updates to aws-runas -D, --diagnose                 Run diagnostics to gather info to troubleshoot issues -l, --list-roles               List role ARNs you are able to assume -m, --list-mfa                 List the ARN of the MFA device associated with your IAM account -r, --refresh                  Force a refresh of the cached credentials -s, --session                  Print eval()-able session token info, or run command using session token credentials -d, --duration=DURATION        Duration of the retrieved session token -a, --role-duration=ROLE-DURATION
+                                     Duration of the assume role credentials
+      -o, --otp=OTP                  MFA token code
-      -M, --mfa-arn=MFA-ARN    ARN of MFA device needed to perform Assume Role operation -o, --otp=OTP            MFA token code
+      -M, --mfa-arn=MFA-ARN          ARN of MFA device needed to perform Assume Role operation -X, --external-id=EXTERNAL-ID  External ID to use to Assume the Role -J, --jump-role=JUMP-ROLE      ARN of the 'jump role' to use with SAML integration -S, --saml-url=SAML-URL        URL of the SAML authentication endpoint -U, --saml-user=SAML-USER      Username for SAML authentication
-      -u, --update             Check for updates to aws-runas -D, --diagnose           Run diagnostics to gather info to troubleshoot issues --ec2                Run as mock EC2 metadata service to provide role credentials -E, --env                Pass credentials to program as environment variables -V, --version            Show application version.

-    Args:
-      [<profile>]  name of profile, or role ARN [<cmd>]      command to execute using configured profile
+      -P, --saml-password=SAML-PASSWORD
+                                     Password for SAML authentication
+      -V, --version                  Show application version.

+    Commands:
+      help [<command>...]
+        Show help.

+      shell [<profile>] [<target>]
+        Start an SSM shell session to the given target

+      forward [<flags>] [<profile>] [<target>]
+        Start an SSM port-forwarding session to the given target

 ## Building